Guru Ravidas Jayanti 2025: Timeless Legacy

 4. Inner Purity Over External Rituals

-• He highlighted the importance of purity of heart over ritualistic worship, urging a more genuine connection to faith beyond just following traditions.
+• He highlighted the importance of a pure heart over ritualistic worship, urging a more genuine connection to faith beyond mere tradition.

 • His teachings connect with modern spiritual practices like mindfulness and self-realization, highlighting the need to be present and understand oneself better for personal growth and well-being.